itteco/iframely/README.md

  - [http://localhost:8061/debug?uri=http%3A%2F%2Fvimeo.com%2F67487897](http://localhost:8061/debug?uri=http%3A%2F%2Fvimeo.com%2F67487897)

 If your local configuration turns debug mode on, the debug tool will also show the debug information for the plugins used (useful when [developing plugins](#writing-plugins))

+### Update iframely

+As we keep adding features, you may want to update your server.
+The domain providers due to dependencies to 3rd parties do break from time to time, and we'll release hot fixes in this case.
+Please, follow [Iframely on Twitter](http://twitter.com/iframely) to get timely heads up when hot fixes are required.

+To update a package to it's latest version:

 ## API Reference